thierrydumas/autoencoder_based_image_compression/README.md

 # Autoencoder based image compression: can the learning be quantization independent?

-This repository is a Tensorflow implementation of the paper

-> "Autoencoder based image compression: can the learning be quantization independent?", ICASSP 2018.
+This repository is a Tensorflow implementation of the paper "Autoencoder based image compression: can the learning be quantization independent?", *ICASSP 2018*.

 The code is tested on Linux and Windows.